beothorn/presentationHeroesGuideToDevTools/static/README.md

 After all tours are finished we send a summary of all tours to the store.

-We try to sync the state of the tour as much as possible, but it is expected that the driver will be offline for big amounts of time.

 Then we can have this button here.
 This is also injected by the extension.

 If we have a stuck device the last sync and the app version for a tour can give us a starting point on where to start looking.

-Again, we could look at the logs, database, but it is really convenient to already have this information in the context of the app.
+We could look at the logs, database, but it is really convenient to already have this information in the context of the app.

-Also, for this, you will need to create the endpoints obvously with some kind of authentication
+For this, you will need to create some endpoints, obviously with authentication

 Also there is another way for us to have this supervision.